Master of Science - Child Life

 Additional evidence may be reviewed by the School of Education.
 This could include information in such areas of the candidate’s background as:

-g) Knowledge of correct spoken and written English;
+- Knowledge of correct spoken and written English

-h) Demonstrated ability to work with children, youth, and others in child life settings;
+- Demonstrated ability to work with children, youth, and others in child life settings

-i) Conduct and competency background checks and practicum evaluations.
+- Conduct and competency background checks and practicum evaluations

 These criteria reflect the policy recommendations and professional expectations of various national and state organizations related to the preparation of child life professionals.
 Edgewood College considers these criteria to be significant and appropriate guidelines for judging the professional merit of candidates in child life.
 Students who have successfully pursued their academic work, have been actively involved in planning their programs with appropriate advisors, and who responsibly and reflectively participate in activities related to their professional preparation for child life should have no difficulty in meeting the criteria for admission to the child life program.International Students may have additional admission requirements.
 Learn more.

-Applications to begin the graduate program in fall are due by April 1st.
-All applications will be reviewed in early April and candidates will be contacted.
+Applications to begin the graduate program in fall are due by August 1st.
+All applications will be reviewed and candidates will be contacted.
 Any applications received after the deadline will only be considered if there are remaining openings in the program.